 Will eyed them sadly.
 Then he brightened up.
 “I have an idea,” he said.
-“Banana bread!”
+“Banana cake!”

 “Awww,” Will moaned.
 “I LOVE sugar!”

-“You and just about every other kid out there,” I agreed.
-“But I think we can make an awesome banana bread with just a little coconut sugar.
+“You and just about every other kid out there,” Vinny agreed.
+“But we can make an awesome banana cake with coconut sugar.
 It’s made from the sap of the coconut flower.
-It has a lower glycemic index than ordinary table sugar.
-You be the judge.
+It has a lower glycemic index than ordinary table sugar but a great taste.
+You be the judge.”

-“Don’t worry, Bud.
-You’re going to love this recipe,” I promised.
-“It’s so easy.
-Let’s get cooking!”
+“Don’t moan, Bud.
+You’re going to love this recipe,” Vinny promised.

-- 1/2 cup coconut sugar (if you can’t find it in your health food store, whiz ordinary white sugar in the food processor until it’s powdery and store it in an air-tight container)
+- 1/2 cup (100 grams) coconut sugar (get it at your health food store, or use ordinary white sugar whizzed in the food processor until it’s powdery)

 - 2 large eggs